how to get pregnant with PCOS

 Ovulation

 With PCOS, hormone imbalances impact the normal release of eggs.
-If cysts are present on the ovaries, they can also produce LH without ovulation.
+If cysts are present on the ovaries, they can also produce LH12 without ovulation.
 Without ovulation, pregnancy can't happen because there's no egg to fertilize.

 Irregular periods